tonnyhideyori/coding_challenge/README.md

 ### Database

 1. App uses an in-memory database.
-However, sometimes you have to make several requests for the database to save the data so you can access the data through a URL.
+However, sometimes you have to make several requests(3 at most) for the database to save the data so you can access the data through a URL.
 2. Once the database saves the data, onwards the application runs smoothly hence no need of multiple requests to save the data

 ### Routes